C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 Each section includes practical exercises designed to develop your critical thinking about digital sources rather than technical programming skills.
 By the end of this lesson, you should be familiar with how to approach source code as a historian, recognizing its value as historical evidence.

-## 1 Understanding Digital Heritage Recognition
+## 1 Understanding Recognition of Source Code as Digital Heritage

 > [!NOTE]
 > **Learning Objectives for Section 1:**